 Personal information may be collected when:

-- A person makes any inquiries by telephone, signs a contract, registers a domain name or provides any information by email or through the internet, inquires about services, receives technical support, registers online, makes additional orders for services or when they make a complaint; and/or
+- A person makes any inquiries by telephone, agrees to a contract, registers a domain name, or provides any information by email or through the Internet, inquires about their services, receives technical support, registers an account online, makes additional orders for services, or when they make a complaint; and/or

-- A person visits an Enom-owned, hosted and/or controlled website including but not limited to: enom.com (the “Websites”).
+- A person visits a Enom owned, hosted, and/or controlled website including, but not limited to: bulkregister.com, enom.com, enomcentral.com, and registryrocket.com (the “Websites”).

-- a person’s name, address, telephone number, and email address, when listed in a directory;
+- a person’s name, address, telephone number, fax number, and email address, when listed in a Whois directory;

 Guidelines for Internet/Website Users

-Any submissions made to discussion areas or other public areas on our Websites are done so with the user’s understanding that they are accessible to third parties.
+Any submissions made to discussion areas or other public areas on the Websites are done with a user’s understanding that they are accessible to third parties.
 If comments are not intended for third parties, you are advised not to make any submissions.

-Enom’s policy generally and in connection with internet use is subject to the requirements or provisions of any applicable legislation, regulations or agreements, or order of any court or other lawful authority.
-Your use of our Websites is also subject to these requirements as well as Enom’s Acceptable Use Policy.
+Enom’s policy generally and in connection with Internet use is subject to the requirements or provisions of any applicable legislation, regulations, contracts, or agreements, or order of any court or other lawful authority.
+Your use of the Websites is also subject to these requirements as well as Enom’s Acceptable Use Policy.

-There are ten principles, which form the basis of Enom’s policy.
-These principles are interrelated and Enom shall adhere to them as a whole.
+There are ten principles that form the basis of Enom’s policy.
+These principles are interrelated and Enom adheres to them as a whole.
 Each principle must be read in conjunction with the accompanying commentary.
 The commentary in Enom’s policy may be tailored to reflect personal information issues specific to Enom.

 To better understand our policy, Enom has set out some basic definitions to use when reading and interpreting the principles below:

-Consent – voluntary agreement with the collection, use and disclosure of personal information for defined purposes.
-Consent can be either express or implied and can be provided directly by the individual or by an authorized representative.
-Express consent can be given orally, electronically or in writing, but is always unequivocal and does not require any inference on the part of Enom.
-Implied consent is consent that can reasonably be inferred from an individual’s action or inaction.
+Consent: voluntary agreement with the collection, use, and disclosure of personal information for defined purposes.
+Consent can be provided directly by the individual or by an authorized representative of an entity.

-Personal information – information about an identifiable individual that is recorded in any form, but does not include aggregated information that cannot be associated with a specific customer.
-For a customer, such information does not include information that is aggregated in such a manner that it cannot be connected to him/her and/or information which is publicly listed in a written or online directory.
+Personal information: information about an identifiable individual that is recorded in any form; this does not include aggregated information that cannot be associated with an individual.
+For a customer, such information does not include information that is aggregated in such a manner that it cannot be connected to them and/or information that is publicly listed in a written or online directory.

-Use – the treatment, handling, and management of personal information by and within Tucows.
+Use: the treatment, handling, and management of personal information by and within Enom.

 Enom is responsible for personal information under its control.
-In response, it has designated its General Counsel as accountable for the company’s compliance with the following principles.
+In response, it has designated its Data Protection Officer (“DPO”) as accountable for the company’s compliance with the following principles.